-We are pleased to announce openings for two Area Coordinators, who will be responsible for supporting students’ residential experience on campus, as members of the Residential Life & Housing (RLH) team within the Office of Campus Life (OCL).
-These positions, as well as the college’s recent initiatives around TAPSI Housing (theme/affinity/program/special interest), are in response to Williams’ strategic planning process, specifically in the areas of Learning Beyond the Classroom and Diversity, Equity, and Inclusion.
+We are pleased to announce an opening for an Area Coordinator, who will be responsible for supporting students' residential experience on campus, as a member of the Residential Life & Housing (RLH) team within the Office of Campus Life (OCL)

 Williams College is a coeducational liberal arts institution located in the Berkshires of northwestern Massachusetts with access to Albany, Burlington (VT), Boston, New York City, and Montreal.
 Distinguished by a reputation for outstanding, inclusive teaching and scholarship, academic excellence, and exceptional alumni loyalty, the college is committed to building and supporting a diverse learning community of approximately 2,100 undergraduates.

-The Area Coordinators are front-line, highly-visible, student-facing roles focused on supporting students and student residential leaders through a four-year developmental arc of residential living and learning at Williams.
+The Area Coordinators are four front-line, highly-visible, student-facing roles focused on supporting students and residential student leaders through a four-year developmental arc of residential living and learning at Williams.

-The positions require significant interaction with students as well as with colleagues in several departments across campus, including but not limited to Facilities, Accessible Education, Dining Services, the Davis Center (multicultural/intercultural center), Campus Safety Services, and the Dean of Students’ Office.
+The position requires significant interaction with students as well as with colleagues in several departments across campus, including but not limited to Facilities, Accessible Education, Student Involvement & Events, Dining Services, the Davis Center (multicultural/intercultural center), Campus Safety Services, and the Dean of Students' Office.

 Specific responsibilities include (but are not limited to):

 - assist in training, advising, and mentoring residential student leaders;

 - create and execute a set of developmental residential programs that focus on 1) health & wellness, 2) community building, 3) personal development and 4) diversity, equity and inclusion;

 - support and advise residential student leaders on community building initiatives and programming